-Each CMI certified individual will receive a certificate suitable for framing.
+Each Hub-CMI credentialed interpreter and CMI certified individual will receive an electronic certificate.
 Each certificate will include an expiration date.
-Individuals who renew their certification (recertify) will receive a new certificate.
-All certificates remain the sole property of National Board and must be returned if the individual's certification is suspended or revoked.
+Individuals who renew their credential/certification (renew) will receive a new certificate.
+All certificates remain the sole property of the National Board and must be returned if the individual's credential/certification is suspended or revoked.